LaithSaq/Miles-Prower/README.md

 Welcome to the Miles "Tails" Prower Workshop!

-This repository is my coding environment in VSCode, designed for competitive programming contests.
+This repository is my personal coding environment in VSCode, designed for competitive programming contests.

 > **NOTE:** Don't forget to create `input.txt` next to `main.cpp`